NASA-Planetary-Science/sbpy/docs/sbpy/data/index.rst

    >>> from sbpy.data import Ephem
    >>> data = Ephem.from_file('data.txt', format='ascii') # doctest: +SKIP

-   Please note that `~sbpy.data.DataClass.from_file` is not able to identify units automatically.
-If you want to take advantage for `~astropy.units` you will have to assign these units manually later on.
+   Please note that some formats used by `~sbpy.data.DataClass.from_file` are not able to identify units automatically (see `here <https://docs.astropy.org/en/stable/io/unified.html#built-in-readers-writers>`_ for a list of available formats).

 Accessing data
 ^^^^^^^^^^^^^^

-In order to obtain a list of column names in a `~sbpy.data.DataClass` object, you can use `~sbpy.data.DataClass.column_names`:
+In order to obtain a list of field names in a `~sbpy.data.DataClass` object, you can use `~sbpy.data.DataClass.field_names`:

-    >>> obs.column_names
+    >>> obs.field_names
     <TableColumns names=('ra','dec','t')>

 Each of these columns can be accessed easily, for instance: